 Deep, peaceful sleep is vital to your health and your outlook on life.
 You want to wake up every morning refreshed and ready for the day.
 An old mattress simply can't comfort you with the support of a good night's sleep.

-When you're ready to buy a new mattress, shop around, compare reviews, and choose a quality bed.
+When you're ready to buy a new mattress, shop around, and choose a quality bed.
 It's a decision you'll enjoy sleeping on for many years to come.